MadBomber/htm/docs/development/index.md

 - Cloning the repository
 - Installing Ruby and dependencies
-- Setting up TimescaleDB for development
+- Setting up PostgreSQL for development
 - Configuring Ollama for embeddings
 - Running tests and examples
 - Development tools and rake tasks